allenyin/reading_list/_posts/deepseekMathv2-IDA.md

 ## Maintaining generation-verification gap

 An assumption that is implied in the above approach is that verification is easier than generation, this is known as the "generation-verification gap".
-This has the same intuition as [`P != NP`](https://en.wikipedia.org/wiki/P_versus_NP_problem) -- the widely believed but unproven statement that problems whose solutions are easy to verify (NP) are not necessarily easy to solve (P).
+This has the same intuition as [`P != NP`](https://en.wikipedia.org/wiki/P_versus_NP_problem) -- the widely believed but unproven statement that problems whose solutions are easy to verify (P) are not necessarily easy to solve (NP).

 Scaling verification compute to verify generated proofs by the LLM can work IF there exists a gap between the proof generator and the proof verifier.
 But as RL improves the generator, this gap shrinks and performance eventually saturates, and the rate of this saturation has been shown to correlate to the models' [pretraining flops](https://arxiv.org/pdf/2412.02674).